MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 1. Every table view has a property called `indexPathForSelectedRow`.
 When a user has selected a cell from a table view, we can use this method to access that particular cell's index path.
 Remember, an index path has `section` and `row` properties, which we can use to associate the selected table view cell with the data model backing it, in this case the `notes` array.

 > [info]
 > Notice that we are forcefully unwrapping the `indexPathForSelectedRow` property.
 We have to be sure that `indexPathForSelectedRow` is not nil, otherwise this will cause a crash.
 In this case, we are sure that this is safe because we will only execute this code when the segue identifier is set to *displayNote*, which can only happen when a user has just selected a cell from the table view.

 2. Because our table view only has one section, we can uniquely identify each cell only using the `row` property of its corresponding index path.
 We use `indexPath.row` to retrieve the note from the `notes` array that corresponds to the touched cell.

-3. We are get access to the Display Note View Controller using the segue's `destination` property.
+3. We are getting access to the Display Note View Controller using the segue's `destination` property.
 Notice we downcast it, just like we did before for the segue from the Display Note View Controller.

 4. We are setting the `note` property of the Display Note View Controller to the note corresponding to the cell that the user tapped.